 A123: [5/4/17] Allowing a staff person who provides this service to transport those receiving services without the valid documentation puts them at serious risk.
 As such, it is the expectation that the provider maintains current/valid documentation for any staff person that provides transportation services.
 If upon review it is discovered that a staff person providing this service does not have the required current/valid documentation in their file, then KEPRO will bring this to the attention of the provider and allow for the opportunity to obtain this documentation.
-If the provider is able to obtain current/valid documentation or if recommended.
+If the provider is able to obtain current/valid documentation that does not contain a lapse, then disallowance will not be recommended.
 If the provider is unable to obtain current/valid documentation or if documentation results in a lapse, then disallowance of all transportation services will be recommended for potential disallowance.